ArtifactForms/MeshLibCore/README.md

 mesh = creator.create();
 ```

 This explains the overall concept of the Mesh Creator pretty good.
-You should know have an idea how to use existing creators and implement your own custom ones.
+You should now have an idea how to use existing creators and implement your own custom ones.

 ## Planed features
 * Convex Hull